Environmental Social Work in California: Careers, Agencies & How to Get Started

 Environmental social work, also called eco-social work, is focused on two things: protecting people by protecting the planet and helping people who face immediate risks from things like pollution, climate change, and extreme weather.

-In the name of these lofty goals, environmental social workers carry out a few essential tasks:
+In the name of these goals, environmental social workers carry out a few essential tasks:

 As diverse as these duties are, one thing ties them together: the need for collaboration.
 Environmental social workers must motivate professionals, lawmakers, and everyday people to become stewards for the world they live in.